-Milling machines are powered machine tools that are designed to mill or carve material using a rotating blade, cutting tools, and/or abrasives.
-Often made of cast iron, milling machines feature heavy-duty construction, variable speed engines, and cutting tools that move along the x- and y-axis.
+Milling machines are powered machine tools designed to mill or carve material like metal, plastic, or wood.
+Mills use a variety of cutting tools, including rotating blades, drills, and even abrasives.
+The best mills feature high-quality cast iron construction, variable speed engines, power feeds, and cutting tools that move along the x- and y-axis.
 Milling machines are used in a variety of roles from woodworking to metalworking.

 Vertical mills use a rotating cutting tool that most closely resembles a drilling machine or drill press.
 The drill chuck is mounted on a gantry above the bed of the mill and is lowered into the workpiece.
 The cutting tool is generally a single-pointed milling cutter.
 Depending on the specifications of the particular mill, milling machines have a tool head speed of anywhere from 500 to 50,000 RPM.

-The exact operations a milling machine can perform depends both on the structure of the mill (horizontal or vertical) and the tooling equipped to it.
+The exact milling machine operations can depend both on the structure of the mill (horizontal or vertical) and the tooling equipped to it.
 End milling requires a tool that closely resembles a drill bit; face milling uses one with a wider cutting end, more suitable for finishing surfaces.
 End mills and face mills aren’t entirely separate kinds of milling machines, but rather machines that have been equipped to perform certain operations.

 Milling machines differ from metal lathes by the rotation of the tool rather than the part.
-And unlike lathes, where a workpiece is mounted between the headstock and tailstock but above the bed, most mills fasten the workpiece directly to the bed.
+And unlike lathe machines, where a workpiece is mounted between the headstock and tailstock but above the bed, most mills fasten the workpiece directly to the bed.

 Rather than lathes, vertical mills in particular closely resemble wood routers in their function, but heavy-duty milling machines are more likely to be found in a metal machinist’s shop rather than a woodworker’s workshop.

 Milling machines traditionally are found as part of heavy industry.
-Mini milling machines are simply smaller versions of their larger counterparts, suitable for use in small machine shops or home workshops.
-These are also known as benchtop milling machines, at home in a variety of situations.
+These small milling machines are simply smaller versions of their larger counterparts, suitable for use in small machine shops or home workshops.
+These are also known as table or desktop mills, benchtop mills, and a variety of other terms.

 Most mini milling machines are vertical mills, making them highly versatile.
 The addition of CNC – Computer Numerical Control – technology to mini milling machines means that modern mini mills can be used for a wide variety of applications.
 Variable speed control allows operators to adjust for cutting different materials, adding more versatility.